opentable/slate/source/index.md

 ```

 The setup entity is used to specify how the restaurant will integrate with OpenTable.
-This entry must be POST'd to the server prior to the partner sending any capacity or slot updates.
-Availability updates sent prior to the setup being POST'd will faile with an error code of 407 (unexpected).
+This entry must be POSTed to the server prior to the partner sending any capacity or slot updates.
+Availability updates sent prior to the setup being POSTed will fail with an error code of 407 (unexpected).

 ###URI